lakruzz/lakruzz.com/en/_posts/2018-03-03-docker-jekyll.md

 ## 4. Define a "jekyll" alias

-We want Jekyll to be available as a native command, without actually installing it, so now when I have Docker working for me, I can use a docker container (**lakruzz/jekyll-plus**[^jekyll-plus]) that I've made available from the public Docker registry.
+We want jekyll to be available as a native command, without actually installing it, so now when I have Docker working for me, I can use a docker container (**lakruzz/jekyll-plus**[^jekyll-plus]) that I've made available from the public Docker registry.
 So all we need is an alias, it looks like this:

 ```shell
 alias jekyll="docker run -i -t --rm \